danielballan/blog/source/research/index.markdown

 ### In a journal article?

-Not quite yet.
+See the list of publications on my [CV](http://blog.danallan.com/cv).

 ### On GitHub

 Nearly all of my code is online in a [github repository](https://github.com/danielballan/mr).
-I have taken some pains to make it practical for others to use it; installation is simple, and the code is neatly structured and commented.
-Collaborators are welcome!
+I have taken some pains to make it practical for others to use it; in fact it is now being used by several research groups.
+Installation is simple, and the code is neatly structured and documented.
+More collaborators are welcome!